MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

   doc,
 )

 = Introduction
 <introduction>
 - Tenors are useful in many applications
 - Need tools for fast and efficient decompositions

-For the scientific user, it would be most useful for there to be a single piece of software that can take as input, any reasonable type of factorization model, and constraints on the individual factors, and produce a factorization without worrying the user about the details of what rank to select, how the constraints should be enforced, and how to optimize for performance.
-Of course a knowledgeable user may still want the ability to tweak the convergence criteria used, the loss function optimized, or what statistics to record each iteration.
+For the scientific user, it would be most useful for there to be a single piece of software that can take as input 1) any reasonable type of factorization model and 2) constraints on the individual factors, and produce a factorization.
+Details like what rank to select, how the constraints should be enforced, and convergence criteria should be handled automatically, but customizable to the knowledgable user.
 These are the core specification for BlockTensorDecompositions.jl.

 == Related tools
 <related-tools>